9-Day Egypt Tour: Cairo, Nile Cruise & Hurghada

 Day-by-Day Itinerary

-Day 1: Arrive Cairo
+Day 1: Arrive in Cairo

 Private airport transfer to your hotel.
 Welcome briefing with your guide — itinerary review, currency, and practical orientation.
 Early dinner recommended.
 Overnight: Cairo (4-star, Kempinski Nile Hotel or similar).